-(c) As a potential investor, I might find the future adverse consequences of the decision made by Ramirez to become selfinsured as negligent behaviour on the part of the Board of Directors.
+c.
+As a potential investor, I might find the future adverse consequences of the decision made by Ramirez to become selfinsured as negligent behaviour on the part of the board of directors.
 However, presumably management would have studied the potential financial consequences of self insurance and would have reported and disclosed the decision in the notes to the financial statements.
-Disclosing the decision to absorb this risk on the basis of a cost benefit analysis warns the financial statement user of the potential for losses in the future.
-As a potential investor I would not view the choice as negligent on the part of the board of directors if it was properly studied by management and fully disclosed.
+Disclosing the decision to absorb this risk on the basis of a cost-benefit analysis warns the financial statement user of the potential for losses in the future.
+As a potential investor, I would not view the choice as negligent on the part of the board of directors if it was properly studied by management and fully disclosed.

-(a) Cash (400 X \$2,500) 1,000,000 Sales Revenue 1,000,000 (b) Cash (400 X \$2,500) 1,000,000 Sales Revenue 1,000,000 Warranty Expense 136,000 (c) No liability would be disclosed under the cash basis respect to future costs due to warranties on past sal (d) Current Liabilities: Warranty Liability \$68,000 Long-term Liabilities: Warranty Liability \$68,000 (e) Warranty Expense 21,400 39,900 (f) Warranty Liability 21,400 39,900
+LO 6,7,9 BT: AP Difficulty: M Time: 40 min.
+AACSB: None CPA: cpa-t001 CM: Reporting a.
+Cash (400 X \$2,500) Sales Revenue 1,000,000 1,000,000 b.
+Cash (400 X \$2,500) Sales Revenue To record cash sales 1,000,000 1,000,000 Warranty Expense 136,000 136,000 C. No liability would be disclosed under the respect to future costs due to warranties d.
+Current Liabilities: Warranty Liability \$68,000 Long-term Liabilities: Warranty Liability \$68,000 e.
+Warranty Expense Inventory Salaries and Wages Payable 61,300 21,400 39,900 f.
+Warranty Liability Inventory Salaries and Wages Payable 61,300 21,400 39,900

-- (g) The assurance-type approach results in matching of warranty costs with the revenues that generate them.
+- g.
+The assurance-type approach results in matching of warranty costs with the revenues that generate them.
 The cash basis would be acceptable only where the warranty costs are immaterial or when the warranty period is relatively short.
 This is not the case for Brooks.
 Increasingly today, the asset and liability view and faithful representation drive the accounting model, resulting in the bifurcation or separation of the proceeds received into two or more revenue amounts for the various deliverables promised.
-This is referred to as the service-type warranty approach. - (h) Higher than predicted warranty expenditures will cause the Warranty Liability account to have an understated balance that will not be sufficient for future warranty obligations.
+This is referred to as the service-type warranty approach. - h.
+Higher than predicted warranty expenditures will cause the Warranty Liability account to have an understated balance that will not be sufficient for future warranty obligations.
 Management must review actual warranty claims experience against the estimated warranty liability balances in order to adjust the rate used to record warranty expense in the current and future years.
 The discrepancy is treated as a change in an accounting estimate and is applied to the current and future periods.
-In 2019, Brook's management would have to record a larger warranty expense in order to accurately measure the Warranty Liability.
+In 2022, Brook's management would have to record a larger warranty expense in order to more accurately measure the Warranty Liability.